-Both of these reports were produced before France changed its regions in 2016 so they refer to the old regions.
+Both of these reports refer to the old regions before France changed its regions in 2016.

 So if you’re looking to live somewhere ‘authentically’ France with only French neighbours and no other Brits, you should head to one of these 10 regions...

 Number of Brits living in Lorraine according to 2011 census: 820